glo-mccollough/glo-mccollough/README.md

 Tools Used
 =========================
-+ Microsoft Word, Excel, PPT, Visio, and Project
++ Basecamp, Trello, Jira, Confluence, and dabbled in Monday
 + Google Docs, Sheets, and Drive
 + Gmail, Calendar, and Hangouts
-+ Basecamp, Trello, Jira, and dabbled in Monday
++ Microsoft Word, Excel, PPT, Visio, and Project
 + DBeaver for SQL queries
 + RStudio for data visualizations
 + Photoshop for image cleanup